mbellabah/mbellabah.github.io/_posts/2020-01-21-talk-with-other.md

 social-share: true
 ---

-A poem I'd written in early 2017 in a time of teenage anst.
+A poem I'd written in early 2017 in a time of teenage angst.
 It's meant to be uplifting, and was composed as a way to express my feelings of gratitude for having enjoyed something, someone, and someplace well.

 I debated with myself whether this is something I wanted to share but didn't really see any reason not to.
 I could keep it private, but I think in the absolute worst case, people will only think I'm a sappy fool (read: romantic) lol.